andy-guttridge/soliterm/README.md

 #### Peg Solitaire Board
 The game screen features a virtual representation of a Peg Solitare board, with pegs represented by `*` and empty holes represented by a blue space.
 Columns are labelled with letters, and rows with numbers.

-The representation of the solitaire board supports objectives 1 and 3.
+The representation of the solitaire board supports user stories 1, 3 and 9.

 <p align="center">
     <img src="readme_assets/game_board.png" alt="Image of a peg solitiare board" align="center" width="500">